TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 Once an ability has more than two or three charges, it is likely that the ability represents a core gameplay mechanic for your character.
 Consider naming the charges as a resource of some kind-- about what they're drawing upon to perform this ability and come up with a name for a resource that can be used to represent the charges.

 <!-- Points example -->

-#### Creating Passive Abilities

-Not all abilities need to be limited by how often they can be used, like a martial artist's natural ability to use their fists as a [weapon](equipment.md#Weapon).
-If it doesn't always make sense for an ability to have a charge, talk to your gamemaster about making the ability a **passive ability**.

-Passive abilities are simply abilities which do not have charge.
-Gamemasters and players should expect to workshop passive abilities more than active abilities.
-In addition, consider adding additional triggers that all must be satisfied to use the effect, or weakening the effect compared to an ability with a charge.

 ### Example Triggers and Effects